danielnyga/pracmln-dev/doc/mln_syntax.rst

   0.0 foo(?p1, X3) ^ foo(?p2, X3)

-where 3 of them (marked with the asterisk) are superfluous because the is a semantically  equivalent formula in the MLN already.
-Since since may cause unecessary computational effort druing learning and inference, pracmln provides a statement ``#unique``, which only produces unique expansions of the given variables wrt a formula template, e.g. ::
+where 3 of them (marked with the asterisk) are superfluous because there is a semantically  equivalent formula in the MLN already.
+Since this may cause unecessary computational effort during learning and inference, pracmln provides a statement ``#unique``, which only produces unique expansions of the given variables wrt a formula template, e.g. ::